 Space to collaborate in the learning commons

-This article was written by Victoria Billings on September 15th, 2014.
+This article was written by CSU Libraries on September 15th, 2014.

 Libraries have always been a part of learning.
 For decades, scores of college students and faculty have turned to the library for research expertise, books, articles and microfilm to support their scholarship.